 The spring of 2020, and the effect of the coronavirus pandemic on our working habits

-Strict measures have been introduced in many parts of the world over the outbreak of the COVID epidemic, which have included restrictions on leaving home and a firm recommendation that whoever can do their job from home should do that.
+Strict measures have been introduced in many parts of the world over the outbreak of the COVID epidemic, which has included restrictions on leaving home and a firm recommendation that whoever can do their job from home should do that.

-Lot of people experienced the advantages and disadvantages of remote work this way—not under ideal conditions.
+A lot of people experienced the advantages and disadvantages of remote work this way—not under ideal conditions.
 This sudden change caused them anxiety, with their employers being unprepared, and kids learning from home.
 The change was felt in many ways; some experienced only the positive side of working from home, while others wanted nothing more than to be able to go to their workplaces again.

 Temporary home office or long-term remote work?

 It is good practice to separate temporary home offices from long-term, well-organized remote work, since ideally, this is not a form of work that most people want to escape from.

 By home office, we mean when an employee stays a few days (or more, because of the coronavirus situation) at home, but can be reached during her working hours, uses company equipment, and does office work from home.
 We might think this is convenient, because we don’t have to go to work in the morning, and can complete our tasks from the comfort of our home, on our couch, maybe even in pyjamas.
 This may not be optimal for everyone, but this article is not about their work efficiency.

 Others may think about remote work as work that they “bring home”, which invades their privacy, making it difficult for them to have a family meal, or free time on the weekend without worrying about their jobs.